My #JobHunt presentation is online #PASSProfDev @PASS_ProfDev @CASSUG_Albany #SQLFamily #ProfessionalDevelopment

 Rethinking my resume

+I learned something new today.
+But first, here's a little background behind it.
 Let me start by saying that I resent that job searches these days are performed much more by machines than humans.
-During times when I’m employed, I get irritated by emails resulting from bots that do keyword searches on my resume and constantly spam me with job inquiries for which I have no interest.
-Likewise, I also make no secret that I hate spam recruiters.
+During times when I'm employed, I get irritated by emails resulting from bots that do keyword searches on my resume and … Continue reading Rethinking my resume

 The #Coronavirus chronicles, part 15: The need to let off steam #COVID19

 Think about a boiler or a steam engine.
 As steam builds up within, pressure increases.
-Eventually, pressure builds beyond the boiler’s capacity to contain it, and the boiler explodes, often with devastating results.
+Eventually, pressure builds beyond the boiler's capacity to contain it, and the boiler explodes, often with devastating results.
+While we as humans don't physically share the same traits as a boiler, psychologically and metaphorically, the principle is the same.
+Often, … Continue reading The #Coronavirus chronicles, part 15: The need to let off steam #COVID19

 The #Coronavirus chronicles, part 14: Learning a new language #COVID19